section-engineering-education/engineering-education/articles/what-is-anti-virus-software/index.md

 <!--  Link to original image
 <a href="https://www.freepik.com/vectors/background">Background vector created by freepik - www.freepik.com</a> -->

-With cyber attacks posing real threats to peoples’ livelihoods, it’s not hard to see why protecting yourself from such attacks can be vitally important to government, business and individuals.
+With cyber attacks posing real threats to peoples’ livelihoods, it’s not hard to see why protecting yourself from such attacks can be vitally important to governments, businesses and individuals.

 ### It Starts With You
 The first line of defense often starts with you, the user, to be situationally aware of your actions on the world wide web.
 That entails sifting through [phishing](https://www.malwarebytes.com/phishing/) scams and suspicious websites, links or attachments.
 More often than not, good internet common sense can save you a lot of trouble; an ounce of **prevention** is worth a pound of a **cure.**